I Enlisted in the United States Marines Corps on September 21st, 1998.

 The AC in the van was on full bore but it didn’t matter, it didn’t help.
 I could have had a bag full of ice in my pants and still would have been sweating.

-We tried to laugh away our apprehension, read that as: FEAR.
-Fear of what was coming.
+We tried to laugh away our apprehension, and by “apprehension”, I mean fear; fear of what was coming.
 We were cracking jokes and reciting lines from “Full Metal Jacket” at the top of our lungs to the annoyance of other passengers who had just reached that edge a bit earlier than us and simply had nothing left to say.

 They were too busy taking in the Swamp and jungle surrounding the place that we would all call home for the next 3 months.